What to Eat for Weight Loss: Foods That Keep You Full

 Why These Foods Work for Weight Loss

-Research consistently shows that protein and fiber are the two nutrients that matter most for feeling full on fewer calories.
+Protein and fiber are two nutrients often associated with feeling fuller while eating fewer calories.
 A study in Obesity Research & Clinical Practice found that increasing protein intake from 15% to 30% of daily calories led people to automatically eat up to 441 fewer calories per day—without trying to restrict.
 This happens because protein reduces the hunger hormone ghrelin while boosting appetite-reducing hormones like GLP-1 and peptide YY.

-Fiber works differently but just as powerfully.
-High-fiber foods like vegetables, fruits, beans, and whole grains add bulk to your meals without adding many calories.
-They take longer to chew, longer to digest, and keep food in your stomach longer—all of which sends "I'm full" signals to your brain.
-For a complete breakdown of fiber's role, see our Ultimate Guide to Dietary Fiber.
+Fiber works through a different—but equally helpful—mechanism.
+High-fiber foods such as vegetables, fruits, beans, and whole grains add bulk to meals without contributing many calories.
+They take longer to chew, digest more slowly, and remain in the stomach longer, which can help signal fullness to the brain.
+For a complete breakdown of fiber's role, see our Ultimate Guide to Dietary Fiber

 The Foods That Make Weight Loss Easier